archer-developer/fos-user-bundle/docs/controller_events.rst

 Hooking into the Controllers
 ============================

-The controllers packaged with the NucleosUserBundle provide a lot of functionality that is sufficient for general use cases.
+The controllers packaged with the FOSUserBundle provide a lot of functionality that is sufficient for general use cases.
 But, you might find that you need to extend that functionality and add some logic that suits the specific needs of your application.

 For this purpose, the controllers are dispatching events in many places in their logic.
-All events can be found in the constants of the ``Nucleos\UserBundle\NucleosUserEvents`` class.
+All events can be found in the constants of the ``FOS\UserBundle\FOSUserEvents`` class.

 All controllers follow the same convention: they dispatch a ``SUCCESS`` event when the form is valid before saving the user, and a ``COMPLETED`` event when